jordgarvi/real-world-it-ticket-simulation-lab/README.md

 ## Notes

 This is a personal learning lab built to replicate real support scenarios as a solo project.
-Each scenario is designed to demonstrate initiative and practical knowledge, helping bridge the gap between study and real-world IT roles.
+Each scenario is designed to demonstrate initiative and practical knowledge, helping bridge the gap between study and real world IT roles.